fineanmol/plant-tree/README.md

-🪴 Updated on Wed, 25 Jun 2025 17:11:04 GMT
+🌾 Updated on Fri, 27 Jun 2025 09:01:20 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Code is like humor.
+When you have to explain it, it's bad."